ercole-io/ercole-docs/docs/guide.md

 * Now you can start the service ercole-service.

 ::: danger DEBUG
-If you want to debug the execution of the agent, you can execute it directly into the command line prompt
+If you want to debug the execution of the agent, you can execute it directly into the command line prompt from the base directory (ex. /opt/ercole-agent)
 :::